Randomized reference models for temporal networks

 One of the first studies addressing SIR dynamics using MRRMs was published by Miritello et al.~\cite{Miritello2011D} and investigated mobile phone communication networks.
-In their model they used $\beta$ as the control parameter while letting the recovery time $\tinf$ for each node be constant.
 They used two reference models.
 The first was \new{the timeline-snapshot intersection P[$\w$,$\t$] (Sec.~\ref{sec:intersections-TS-Snaps})}, used to study the effects of bursty interaction dynamics on global information spreading.
-Their second null model applied a local shuffling scheme that cannot evidently be interpreted as a MRRM for networks since it considers only local information and not the whole network.
-It investigates the effects of group conversations on local information spreading.
-In this case they considered an event $(i\rightarrow j)$ and its preceding one $(*\rightarrow i)$ reaching the node $i$.
-To eliminate local causal correlations between the two events they randomized relay times by selecting randomly a time for the $(*\rightarrow i)$ event from the times of any event observed in the dataset.
-Both reference models preserve the link weights $\w$, the duration of interactions, and also the circadian rhythms of human communications.
+Their second null model applied a local shuffling scheme that cannot evidently be interpreted as a MRRM for networks since it considers only local information and not the whole network: Both reference models preserve the link weights $\w$, the duration of interactions, and also the circadian rhythms of human communications.
 As their first conclusion, they realized that relay times depend on two competing properties of communication.